EndPointCorp/end-point-blog/2016/05/25/caching-resizing-reverse-proxying-image-server-nginx.html.md

 ### Requirements installation

 First, as the post points out, the Image Filter module is **not** installed by default on many Linux distributions.
-As we're using Nginx's official repositories, it was just a matter of installing the *nginx_module_image_filter* package and restarting the service.
+As we’re using Nginx’s official repositories, it was just a matter of installing the *nginx_module_image_filter* package and restarting the service.

 ### Cache Storage configuration

-Continuing following the post's great instructions, we set up the cache in our main http section, tuning each parameter to fit ur specific needs.
+Continuing following the post’s great instructions, we set up the cache in our main http section, tuning each parameter to fit ur specific needs.
 We wanted a 10MB storage space for keys and 100MB for actual images, that will be removed after not being accessed for 40 days.
 The main configuration entry was then:

 ```bash
 proxy_cache_path /tmp/nginx_cache levels=1:2 keys_zone=nginx_cache:10M max_size=100M inactive=40d;